Home » Ted Bundy Seattle Locations » This Location

 The serial killer spent most of his childhood and teenage years living at this address.

-Bundy's family left their home on South Sheridan Avenue and moved to this house in Tacoma's West End in 1953.
+In 1953, Bundy's family left their home on South Sheridan Avenue and moved to this house in Tacoma's West End.
 At the time, he was only six or seven years old.

-For the next thirteen years, he lived on North Skyline Drive with his mother, stepfather, and half-siblings.
+For the next thirteen years, he lived here with his mother, stepfather, and half-siblings.

 The house in 2018